cinghie/yii2-media/README.md

 # Yii2 Media
-Yii2 Media to manage a files on Yii2 site.
+Yii2 Media to manage files on Yii2 site like Wordpress Media Management